-- K6.3.11P The appropriate committee may exceptionally permit a candidate to submit a thesis for examination within the minimum period of registration for the award along with resultant changes to the revised timetable for the progression examination and final assessment. - K6.3.12P Mode of study applications for change in the mode of study must be approved by the appropriate faculty committee.
+K6.3.8.1P The faculty research degrees management committee may exceptionally permit a candidate to submit a thesis for examination before the date of the minimum period of registration for the award, along with resultant changes to the revised timetable for the progression examination and final assessment.

+K6.3.9 Change to mode of study

+K6.3.9.1P Applications for change in the mode of study must be approved by the faculty research degrees management committee.